f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-cbip/Readme.md

 ## 1. Get BIG-IP UCS Archive

-First, we will get a UCS archive that contains the source BIG-IP application services and then import it into BIG-IP Next Central Manager.
+First, we will get a UCS archive that contains the source Classic BIG-IP application services and then import it into BIG-IP Next Central Manager.
 This will let us view and deploy the app to BIG-IP Next in further steps.

 Log in your BIG-IP Configuration Utility and navigate to **System**.
 In **Archives** click the **Create** button.
 In the opened form, type in archive name and click **Finish**.